Renewed Russian attacks strike several areas of Ukraine | Law-Order

 A Facebook post said Defense Minister Sergei Shoigu gave ''instructions to further intensify the actions of units in all operational areas, in order to exclude the possibility of the Kyiv regime to launch massive rocket and artillery strikes on civilian infrastructure and residents of settlements in Donbas and other regions."
 According to the post, Shoigu on Saturday inspected some of the Russian units that have served in Ukraine, handing out awards for bravery.

 Russia's military campaign has been focusing on the Donbas, covering Donetsk and Luhansk, but Russian forces also have been pounding other parts of the country in a relentless push to wrest territory from Ukraine and soften the morale of its leaders, civilians and troops as the war nears the five-month mark.
 In Ukraine's south, two people were wounded by Russian shelling in the town of Bashtanka, northeast of the Black Sea city of Mykolaiv, according to a Telegram post by regional governor Vitaliy Kim.
 Kim said that Mykolaiv itself also came under renewed Russian fire in the early hours.
 On Friday morning, he had posted videos of what he said was a Russian missile attack on the city's two largest universities, and denounced Russia as "a terrorist state."
-A woman was hospitalised and two more people trapped under the rubble after a Russian rocket strike on the eastern riverside city of Nikopol in the Dnipropetrovsk region, its governor said on social media.
-Valentyn Reznichenko said on Telegram that a five-story apartment block, a school and a vocational school building were damaged.
+Two people were killed and a woman was hospitalized after a Russian rocket strike on the eastern riverside city of Nikopol, emergency services said.
+Dnipropetrovsk governor Valentyn Reznichenko said on Telegram that a five-story apartment block, a school and a vocational school building were damaged.

+On Friday, cruise missiles fired by Russian strategic bombers struck the southeastern Ukrainian city of Dnipro, killing at least three people and wounding 16, Ukrainian officials said.
+In a regular press briefing Saturday, Russian defense officials said that the strike had destroyed "workshops producing components for, and repairing, Tochka-U ballistic missiles, as well as multiple rocket launchers."
+Spokesman Igor Konashenkov did not respond to Ukrainian allegations that the strike had killed civilians.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)